caldwell619/react-spring/README.md

 <br>

-Feel free to look at the `completed` branch at anytime, but ensure that you commit any changes to `starter` before running `git checkout completed`
+Feel free to look at the `completed` branch at anytime, but ensure that you commit any changes to `starter` before running `git checkout completed` and ensure that you run `npm install` from the `frontend/` directory

 ### Create the React content
 For the purposes of development, React and Spring will be completely separate